sejungkwak/connect-4/README.md

 - JS Validation
   - 1 warning was found when passing through [JSHint](https://jshint.com/).
   - There were more warnings when I first ran through the validator.
 I resolved the majority of them, but one remains.
-The remaining warning of `one undefined variable` is because I used a library called EmailJS.
+The remaining warning of `one undefined variable` is because I used a library called _EmailJS_.
 Please refer to the link below for more details.

 - [View details](documentation/VALIDATION.md)